Concussion After a Car Accident: Signs You Shouldn’t Ignore

 Proving a Concussion in a Personal Injury Claim

-• Witness statements about your condition after the crash
+• Witness statements describing changes in your behavior, cognition, balance, or alertness immediately after the crash

 Compensation for Concussion Injuries in California